C. P. Cavafy in Paris: A Journey of Apprenticeship

 How did Paris influence C. P. Cavafy?
 How was his work read and reinterpreted by major figures of French letters, such as Marguerite Yourcenar?
 How was his poetry disseminated and taught by eminent scholars of Modern Greek studies, such as Hubert Pernot and André Mirambel?
 The Paris of 1897 emerges through C. P. Cavafy’s letters and travel notes, as well as through valuable archival documents tracing his travels.

-A two-day scientific conference brings to the fore the relationship between the Alexandrian poet and the French capital.
+A two-day research meeting brings to the fore the relationship between the Alexandrian poet and the French capital.
 Francophone scholars of Modern Greek studies and researchers will ‘map’ the historical and artistic environment of the era, examining Cavafy’s erudition in French literature, his love for the French language, and the reception of his work by the French public.

 How did Paris influence C. P. Cavafy?